Dike (mythology): Depiction

 The sculptures of the Temple of Zeus at Olympia have as their unifying iconographical conception the dikē of Zeus, and in poetry she is often the attendant (πάρεδρος, paredros) of Zeus.
 In the philosophical climate of late 5th century Athens, dikē could be anthropomorphised as a goddess of moral justice.
-She was one of the three second-generation Horae, along with Eunomia ("order") and Eirene ("peace"):
+She was one of the three second-generation Horae, along with Eunomia (Order) and Eirene (Peace):

 She ruled over human justice, while her mother Themis ruled over divine justice.
 Her opposite was adikia ("injustice"); in reliefs on the archaic Chest of Cypselus preserved at Olympia, an attractive depiction Dikē throttled an ugly depiction of Adikia and beat her with a stick.

 The later art of rhetoric treated the personification of abstract concepts as an artistic device, which devolved into the allegorizing that Late Antiquity bequeathed to patristic literature.
 In a further euhemerist interpretation, Dikē was born a mortal and Zeus placed her on Earth to keep mankind just.
 He quickly learned this was impossible and placed her next to him on Mount Olympus.

-Dike Astraea
+Mythology

 One of her epithets was Astraea, referring to her appearance as the constellation Virgo.
 According to Aratus's account of the constellation's origin, Dike lived upon Earth during the Golden and Silver ages, when there were no wars or diseases, men raised fine crops and did not yet know how to sail.
 They grew greedy, however, and Dike was sickened.
 She proclaimed:

 Dike left Earth for the sky, from which, as the constellation, she watched the despicable human race.
 After her departure, the human race declined into the Bronze Age, when diseases arose and humanity learned how to sail.

+Another myth presents Dike as the avenger of Meletus, driven to suicide due to the rejection and torment he suffered at the hands of the youth Timagoras.
+Dike did not allow Timagoras to gloat after his suitor's fate, and as if compelled by divine forces, he threw himself from the same rock as Meletus and died.